SnapRAID is only one entry in the well populated set of not standard RAID solutions for disk arrays.

 The main factor to categorize the existing solutions is when the redundancy information is updated.
 In realtime solutions the parity data is updated in realtime, without an explicit action of the user.
 Like a RAID.
-In snapshot redundancy solutions the redundancy data is updated only upon explicit requests from the user.
+In snapshot solutions the parity data is updated only upon an explicit requests from the user.
 Like a Backup.

-Other important factors are the support of some form of integrity checksum to avoid silent data corruption, if you can use already filled disk, if you can recover your data from not broken disks when you get too many failures to have a full recover, and if all your disks are spinning when reading.
+Other important factors are the support of some form of integrity checksum to identify silent data corruption and then fix it, if you can use already filled disk, if you can recover your data from not broken disks when you get too many failures to have a full recover, and if all your disks are spinning when reading.